Braised Veal Shanks

 - Onion.
 Adds a nice layer of savory flavor.

 - Cubanelle peppers.
-These peppers have a subtly sweet flavor, giving the stew a more complex flavor.
+These peppers have a subtly sweet flavor, adding complexity to the stew.
 If you can’t find cubanelle peppers (also called Italian frying peppers), use green bell peppers instead.

 - Oil.
 For searing the veal shanks.